Skip to product information

 Read More

-Millions of adults with ADHD have spent their lives feeling scattered, inconsistent, or “not disciplined enough.”
-This isn’t because they lack ability or willpower, but because they live in systems that were not designed for the way their brains work.
-In The ADHDer’s Guide to Self-Discovery, neurodivergent life coach Sol Smith outlines the latest science and research to offer an empathetic and validating exploration of ADHD as a meaningful way of experiencing the world rather than a deficit to overcome.
+Millions of adults with ADHD have spent their lives feeling scattered, inconsistent, or not disciplined enough.
+As a late-identified ADHDer himself, neurodivergent life coach Sol Smith knows this isn’t because they lack ability or willpower, but because they live in systems that were not designed for the way their brains work.
+He outlines the latest research to offer an empathetic, validating exploration of ADHD as a meaningful way of experiencing the world rather than a deficit to overcome.

-• unmask internalized shame, often caused by a lifetime of “failing” to align with cultural norms and being labeled as lazy, a hothead, or the class clown
+• unmask internalized shame, often caused by not aligning with cultural norms and being labeled as lazy, a hothead, or the class clown

-• redefine success and embrace the creativity, adaptability, curiosity, and deep engagement that often come with ADHD
+• maximize your autonomy and celebrate the creativity, adaptability, curiosity, and deep engagement that characterize ADHD

-• understand the common pitfalls of urgency-based motivation, time blindness, burnout potential, and more
+• understand time blindness, burnout potential, and other common pitfalls

-• employ practical life-enrichment tactics, such as gamifying work, energy pacing, strategic avoidance, sensory regulation, and building supportive relationships and community
+• make your life better through simple tactics such as gamifying work, body-doubling, strategic avoidance, and building supportive relationships and community

 Price: $19.95